How to Choose The Right Material For Your Sex Toy

 🚫 Toxic Materials That Should Have Never Left the Factory

 We firmly believe that some materials should NEVER be used in products that are in direct contact with your skin or even worse, your mucous membrane.
 Those materials are filled with toxic and cheap products that are known to be carcinogenic.
 Even worst, some of those sex toys are literally impossible to clean due to their porous surface.
 Here’s a list of all the materials you should really stay far, far away from:

 A Last Word of Advice

-It is essential to keep in mind that sex toy’s manufacturers do not have any obligation to disclaim the materials used in the production of their toys.
+It is essential to keep in mind that sex toy’s manufacturers do not have any obligation to disclaim the materials used in the creation of their toys.
 To be on the safe side, don’t buy any toys made of “hard plastics” or any unknown material.
-A good manufacturer will always be proud of what he/she puts in their products and will gladly share this information with you.
+A good manufacturer will always be proud of the material they use in their products and will gladly share this information with you.